FedeBP/amogus/README.md

 | Discord bot token | From the Discord Developer Portal. |
 | YouTube Data API v3 key | Used for playlist expansion.
 Search/radio uses the YTMusic sidecar. |

-CGO, a C compiler, and `gopus` are not required for the current audio pipeline.
+CGO, a C compiler, and `gopus` are not required by the current audio pipeline.

-## Configuration
+### Configuration

 Create `config.json` next to the executable, or run from the repo root: